There are many crystals that should never be used to make elixirs or be ingested.

-This includes most brightly colored blue and green stones as these often take their coloring from metals, and metals can be toxic in humans.
-Water leaches the toxins from the stone, which would then be ingested by you.
+The list of what NOT to use would include most brightly colored blue and green stones as these often take their coloring from metals, and metals can be toxic in humans.
+Water and/or alcohol leaches the toxins from the stone, which would then be ingested by you.
 Also avoid any shiny, metal-like stone because, again, most metals are toxic to humans.

-Please refer to the list below when making an elixir to make sure that you do not select a stone that can cause you harm.
-When in doubt - do not use the crystal to make an elixir!
+Please refer to the chart shown below when making an elixir to make sure that you do not select a stone that can cause you harm.
+When in doubt - just do not use the crystal to make an elixir!
 There are always other crystals that will possess the same properties as the ones below and are safe to use.

 The list below is by no means to be considered complete.
 Please feel free to contact me if you are questioning a gem to use.
 If you already know the basic make-up of a stone, go and check on an elemental table to see what all the parts are that make it up.

 Even small make-ups of metals taken internally can hurt you.
-And to the argument that they are in our vitamins and other things we consume, I say we all know that all of the elements are important to our health and well being, even the metals...but in the right doses.
+And to the argument of "they are in our vitamins and other things we consume", I say we all know that all of the elements are important to our health and well being, even the metals...but in the correct doses.

-Now don't get excited, not all gems are bad to use.
+Now don't get excited or upset!
+Not all gems are bad to use.
 There are many that are very beneficial when used in an elixer.
 Some examples to safely use topically would be Amethyst for acne, Blue Lace Agate for puffy eyes, Moss Agate for athletes foot, Rhodonite for minor cuts and abrasians and Rose Quartz for burns.